venkatmadhu21/JavaScript-miniprojects/README.md

   GitHub User Profile Info - Fetches and displays user profile data using GitHub API.

   Simon Game - A memory-based game where the user replicates a sequence of colors/sounds.

+  QR Code Generator - Generates a scannable QR code based on the user’s input text or URL using a public QR code API.